nvaccess/nvda/source/visionEnhancementProviders/readme.md

 A GUI can be built automatically from the DriverSettings objects accessed via the VisionEnhancementProviderSettings.
 Alternatively the provider can supply a custom settings panel implementation via the getSettingsPanelClass class method.
-A custom settings panel must return a class type derived from gui.SettingsPanel which will take responsibility for building the GUI.
+A custom settings panel must return a class type derived from `gui.settingsDialogs.SettingsPanel` which will take responsibility for building the GUI.
 For an example see NVDAHighlighter or ScreenCurtain.

 #### Automatic GUI building